HumorGen: Cognitive Synergy for Humor Generation in Large Language Models via Persona-Based Distillation: Experimental Setup

 We utilize the official SemEval 2026 Task 1 (MWAHAHA) experimental set~\cite{semeval2026mwahaha}, comprising 1,200 news headlines and word-pair prompts as inputs to our generation pipeline.
 Using the Cognitive Synergy Framework, we generate 24 candidates per prompt (4 per persona $\times$ 6 personas) from a teacher ensemble of \textit{Kimi-K2} and \textit{Qwen 2.5-32B-Instruct}, yielding a raw pool of $\sim$28,800 candidates.
 These candidates are scored and ranked via a pairwise LLM evaluation system using Llama 3.3-70B-Instruct as the judge, producing per-prompt Elo ratings for all 24 candidates.
 We construct three training subsets from these rankings:

 \begin{itemize} \item SFT Data ($\mathcal{D}_{SFT}$, $N=12,000$): For each of the 1,200 prompts, we select the top 10 Elo-ranked candidates (rather than only the single best).
 Using multiple top-ranked candidates per prompt avoids mode collapse: the student learns a diverse range of humor styles (e.g., wordplay, absurdity, sarcasm) instead of collapsing toward one dominant style. \item DPO Data ($\mathcal{D}_{DPO}$, $N=6,000$): For each prompt, we construct 5 preference pairs by randomly pairing candidates from the top-5 Elo-ranked jokes (chosen, $y_w$) with candidates from the bottom-5 Elo-ranked jokes (rejected, $y_l$).
 This yields 5 pairs $\times$ 1,200 prompts = 6,000 preference pairs, with a sharp quality gap between chosen and rejected responses. \item O-GRPO Data ($\mathcal{D}_{GRPO}$): We use all 24 candidates per prompt across the 1,200 prompts, computing normalized group-relative Elo advantages per group ($G=24$).
-This exposes the model to the full quality spectrum within each prompt group. \end{itemize}
+This exposes the model to the full quality spectrum within each prompt group. \end{itemize} Appendix~\ref{sec:appendix_training_distribution} reports the persona composition of each alignment corpus, confirming that all six cognitive personas contribute to SFT, DPO, and O-GRPO training data.

-The official SemEval 300-prompt evaluation set is held out entirely for final testing; automated pairwise evaluation is run on a 50-prompt subset of this set.
+For evaluation, we use two benchmarks.
+(1) \textbf{SemEval-MWAHAHA}: from the official 300-prompt test set, we evaluate on the first 50 headlines for controlled leaderboard comparison.
+(2) \textbf{Humor Transfer Bench (HTB)}: our new benchmark with 400 prompts (8 domains $\times$ 50 prompts) designed to test transfer beyond headline-style inputs.